jrcain-usgs/asc-public-docs/definitions.md

 *[MAP]: A representation of a three dimensional target such as a sphere, ellipsoid or an irregular shaped body onto a plane *[IAU]: The International Astronomical Union
-*[Scale]: The map resolution measured in pixels per degree
+*[Scale]: The map resolution measured in pixels per degree *[ISD]: Image Support Data.
+The interior and exterior orientation data used to instantiate a camera model.